Modern, inexpensive communication technology for people with severe brain injuries.

 You can read about the Minimeter in the English summary of my PhD thesis, Doing for Understanding – On Rehabilitation Engineering Design.

-If you are still curious and want to try it out yourself, please contact me, Björn Breidegard:
+If you are still curious and want to know more, please contact me, Björn Breidegard, Email: firstname.lastname@example.org

 The Minimeter in use